pfreyp/SC17_Developer_Lab/Setup.md

 ## Running the hello_world example to check the F1 instance

-* The hello world example is a vector addition OpenCL example for which we will compile the host code associated to a pre-compiled xclbin file.
+* The hello world example is a vector addition OpenCL example for which we will compile the host code and use a pre-compiled FPGA image.
 ```
 cd ~/SC17_Developer_Lab/helloworld_ocl
 make TARGETS=hw DEVICES=$AWS_PLATFORM exe